luketramps/VoroX/README.md

 ##Quick Start

 To get a quick start with VoroX download the zip to use the following example.
-Link all the swc libraries to your project and call <code>new SimpleApp(stage).start ()</code> in your document class.
+Link all the swc libraries to your project and call <code>new GitExample(stage).start ()</code> in your document class.

 ```actionscript3
 package examples.official